Rithb898/AI-Application-Assistant/README.md

 3. The extracted text is structured using Groq's LLama 3.1 model
 4. The `/api/generate` endpoint uses Groq's LLama 3.3 model to create personalized application responses
 5. Users can copy, regenerate, and save these responses
-6. All responses are saved to local storage for future reference
+6. All responses are saved to local storage and MongoDB for authenticated users

 ## Project Structure

 - `/app`: Next.js App Router pages and API routes
   - `/api`: Backend API endpoints for resume parsing, response generation, and regeneration
+  - `/api/webhooks`: Webhook handlers for Clerk authentication
   - `/history`: View saved application responses
   - `/response/[id]`: View individual response details with regeneration capability
 - `/components`: UI components including forms, response sections, and layout elements